Two weeks ago I set out on a very important journey. And it’s all about losing the baby weight after forty.

 As far as the mental plan, that’s the tough one.
 There’s no new sports bra or activity counting gadget that can overcome the mental battle I have before each workout or when standing before a piping hot thin crust pizza.
 I have to remind myself how bad I want this and how much I love that Kelly Green Ralph Lauren little number hanging up in my closet.
 It’s the long haul that wears my mind down.
 Knowing that the good things in life are worth fighting for but they take time.
 Fight, I will.

-I’ll be cracked out on my favorite Motivate oil the whole time that’s all!
+I’ll be cracked out on my favourite Motivate oil the whole time that’s all!

 If you’re a new mom reading this, let me say this: Your body grew a baby.
 That is an amazing and totally glorious thing.
 Chances are, the pregnancy trashed that body too.
 And that’s nothing to be ashamed of.
 Our stupid body-shaming culture is out of control.
 If you want to get back in shape, do it for yourself.
 Do it so you can keep up with your beautiful children.
 Do it to keep those muscles young and strong… so you can garden, lift rocks, haul hay, run on the beach… if it’s important to you then don’t let your body get away from you.
 I’m going to share this Losing the Baby Weight After Forty journey with you every five pounds.
 Join me!
 It may take the better part of a year but you can do it.